evaniswong/AWS-CSAA-ACloudGuru/Section 03 -- Identity Access Management (IAM)/README.md

 ### Critical Terms
 * Users - End Users
 * Groups - A collection of users under one set of permissions
-* Roles - You create roles and can then assign them to AWS resources
+* Roles - You create roles and can then assign them to AWS resources, let EC2 access S3 on behalf of you.
 * Policies - A document that defines one (or more permissions)

 ### IAM - Lab